Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 If you run into an issue with the install or later in training, ensure that the CUDA version of the pytorch you've installed matches your locally installed CUDA (you can see which one has been recognized by running ``nvcc --version``).
 Additionally if you run into any issues installing m4py, ensure you have openmpi installed using ``sudo apt install libopenmpi-dev`` or ``brew install mpich`` before running ``pip install mpi4py``.

-Below we show an example of running `ZeRO Offload <https://www.deepspeed.ai/tutorials/zero-offload/>`_.
+Below we show an example of running `ZeRO-Offload <https://www.deepspeed.ai/tutorials/zero-offload/>`_.
 ZeRO-Offload leverages the host CPU to offload optimizer memory/computation, reducing the overall memory consumption.
 For even more speed benefit, they offer an optimized CPU version of ADAM to run the offloaded computation, which is faster than the standard PyTorch implementation.

 DeepSpeed requires that the optimizers and schedulers are defined within a config file.
 We've included the config to enable ZeRO-Offload, as well as set the bucket sizes to reasonable defaults for low VRAM GPUs (less than 7GB).

 .. note::
-    To use ZeRO-Offload to train large models, you must use ``precision=16`` or set precision via `the DeepSpeed config as seen <https://www.deepspeed.ai/docs/config-json/#fp16-training-options>`_.
+    To use ZeRO-Offload to train large models, you must use ``precision=16`` or set precision via `the DeepSpeed config. <https://www.deepspeed.ai/docs/config-json/#fp16-training-options>`_.
-    All compatible arguments can be seen `in the DeepSpeed Config Json docs <https://www.deepspeed.ai/docs/config-json/>`_.
+    All compatible arguments can be seen in the `DeepSpeed docs <https://www.deepspeed.ai/docs/config-json/>`_.

 .. code-block:: python